-Civil detainees shall have the same access to books, periodicals and magazines as any other general population inmate, except incoming books and magazines must only be censored with a substantial government interest, and only when it is necessary or essential to address the particular government interest.
-Government interests that would justify confiscation of incoming books, periodicals or magazines from a civil detainee may include:
+Civil detainees shall have the same access to books, periodicals, and magazines as any other general population incarcerated person, except incoming books and magazines must only be censored with a substantial government interest, and only when it is necessary or essential to address the particular government interest.
+Incoming books, periodicals, or magazines may be justifiably confiscated from a detainee when there is a government interest to:

-- Maintaining facility security and safety, such as a book covering improvised weapons (a) or promoting aggression. - (b) Preventing dangerous conduct. - Complying with a court order or court ordered treatment plan. (c)
+- (a) Maintain facility security and safety, such as a book covering improvised weapons or promoting aggression. - (b) Prevent dangerous conduct. - (c) Comply with a court order or court-ordered treatment plan.

-Outgoing and incoming mail may be inspected but not read, unless there is specific and articulable information to believe a particular security or safety issue is at hand.
+Outgoing and incoming mail may be inspected but not read, unless there is specific and articulable information to believe a particular security or safety issue.

-Civil detainees should be provided with a minimum of 50 percent additional telephone access than non-sentenced inmates in the general population receive.
+Civil detainees should be provided with a minimum of 50 percent additional telephone access than incarcerated persons in the general population.
 Civil detainees should be provided with telephone privacy.
 A reasonable amount of telephone messages should be taken for a civil detainee.